m-rcd/symmetrical-system/README.md

   ```

  There are 2 layers of testing:
-   - An acceptance test that tests both routes `/round_up` and `/transfer` using the real Starling Bank API.
+   - An acceptance test playing the part of the end user that tests both routes `/round_up` and `/transfer` using the real Starling Bank API.
    - Unit testing:
       - Testing for the Starling Bank API interface uses `WebMock` to mock requests.
       - Testing for the controller and operations stubs interactions with the interface.